Nicyzk/timestamp-microservice/README.md

 # Timestamp Microservice

 ## Description
-This is a timestamp microservice, one of FCC's backend projects.
+This is a simple timestamp microservice, one of FCC's backend projects.
+Project is hosted on https://timestamp-microservice00.herokuapp.com/